pgniewko/conotoxins/README.md

 ### Ideas:
 1. Explore other dimensionality reduction techniques.
-2. Use the technique used in protein class classification with covariance matrix (Chou?).
-3. Compare the consistency between my automated way of creating benchmakrs and the manually curted one.
+2. Compare the consistency between my automated way of creating benchmakrs and the manually curted one.

 ### License